A Survey on Large Language Model Acceleration based on KV Cache Management: Token-level Optimization

-Instead, CaM~\cite{DBLP:conf/icml/0002DLZ00J24}, KVMerger~\cite{DBLP:journals/corr/abs-2407-08454}, and D2O~\cite{DBLP:journals/corr/abs-2406-13035} are training-free, which rely on observations and directly propose rule-based or heuristic-based merging strategies.
-Specifically, they separate the Keys and Values of tokens in each layer into important (retrained) and unimportant (evicted) tokens.
-They then keep potentially useful unimportant tokens by merging their Keys and Values with retained important tokens, ensuring that no valuable information is lost.
-Particularly, D2O~\cite{DBLP:journals/corr/abs-2406-13035} merges merges the Key (or Value) of a evicted token with one retained token based on cosine similarity.
-Similar to D2O based on cosine similarity, AIM~\cite{zhong2024aim} and Look-M~\cite{DBLP:conf/emnlp/WanWLHZJW024} merges Keys (resp.
+Similar to D2O, AIM~\cite{zhong2024aim}, Look-M~\cite{DBLP:conf/emnlp/WanWLHZJW024}, and ZeroMerge~\cite{liu2025zeromergeparameterfreekvcache} merge Keys (resp.
 Values) of multiple tokens into one.
 CaM~\cite{DBLP:conf/icml/0002DLZ00J24} merges the Keys (or Values) of multiple evicted tokens with retained tokens based on attention scores to get the final merged results.
 Also, KVMerger~\cite{DBLP:journals/corr/abs-2407-08454} first identifies the merge token sets by clustering consecutive tokens with high cosine similarity, ensuring that only adjacent tokens with strong contextual relevance are grouped together.
 Then, KVMerger merges the tokens in each merge set into the pivotal token (chosen based on the highest attention score) using Gaussian kernel weights, where closer tokens contribute more to the merged state.

-Instead of merging the KV of multiple tokens into one, CHAI~\cite{agarwalCHAIClusteredHead2024} observes that heads in multi-head attention often produce highly correlated attention scores for tokens, particularly in the later layers of LLMs.
+\looseness=-1 Instead of merging the KV of multiple tokens into one, CHAI~\cite{agarwalCHAIClusteredHead2024} observes that heads in multi-head attention often produce highly correlated attention scores for tokens, particularly in the later layers of LLMs.
 To exploit this redundancy, CHAI~\cite{agarwalCHAIClusteredHead2024} clusters attention heads within each layer that produce similar outputs and computes attention for only a single representative head in each cluster.
 Specifically, within each cluster, CHAI~\cite{agarwalCHAIClusteredHead2024} selects one representative head to perform the attention computation, and the computed attention scores are shared across all heads in the cluster.